ADN-DevTech/3dsMax-Python-HowTos/README.md

 ## Tools

-The following packages are not really examples but python tools.
+The following packages are not really examples but Python tools.

 - [menuhook](/src/packages/menuhook/README.md) is not meant to be an example (but is still interesting as such!) but as a way of attaching Python functions to 3ds Max menu items.
 The menuhook package is used by